craigmichaelmartin/suprematism-card-navbar/README.md

 ##### States
 - [default]
 - `is-active` - Denotes menu item is being viewed.
+- `is-notActive` - Denotes menu item is not being viewed.
 - `is-selected` - Denotes the menu item is selected.
+- `is-selectedBackgrounded` - Denotes the menu item is selected, and a different menu item is active.

 #### <a id="supre-card-navbar-cards"></a> `supre-card-navbar-cards`
 The container of a set of card options for a menu item.